What are APTN’s programming themes?

 Should I include an Aboriginal language version in my budget?

 Producers are encouraged to budget for versioning of their program into Aboriginal language(s).
-Versioning can include subtitling and/or dubbing.
+Versioning should use translation and dubbing.

 For financial assistance with versioning of previously broadcast Programs, please visit http://www.cmf-fmc.ca/funding-programs/convergent-stream/versioning/.